 I would avoid any sunscreens that are less than 15 percent zinc oxide.
 At that low of a concentration, the UVA protection is likely to be insufficient.

-If you see a figure between 15 and 20 percent zinc oxide, it should ALSO contain another sunscreen filter—either titanium dioxide or the encapsulated octinoxate—in at least a 7.5 percent concentration.
+- 15 to 20 percent zinc oxide + at least 7.5 percent titanium dioxide or encapsulated octinoxate: If you see a figure between 15 and 20 percent zinc oxide, it should ALSO contain another sunscreen filter—either titanium dioxide or the encapsulated octinoxate—in at least a 7.5 percent concentration.
 This will get you to a true SPF 30, with sufficient UVA protection.
+(Every one percent of titanium dioxide gives you 2.6 SPF units, again keeping in mind that you want a zinc-dominant sunscreen to protect from UVA.)

-But there are a few more things you want to consider...
+Now, there are just a few more things you want to consider...

 Step 4: Does It Contain Unstable Oils?